jpalardy/jpalardy.github.io/_posts/2015-09-29-wrapping-command-line-tools.markdown

 The key part is the `builtin cd` invocation which prevents a recursive loop.
 `builint cd` calls the _real_ `cd` from the shell.
-The same trick works for commands that aren't builtin, for example `command ls` would bypass aliases and functions named `ls` and look for something in the PATH.
+The same trick works for commands that aren't builtin, for example, `command ls` would bypass aliases and functions named `ls` and look for something in the PATH.

 From the bash man page: